inbasperu/VisionGuard/docs/BLOG_DRAFT.md

-# VisionGuard: A Journey Through Google Summer of Code 2024 with OpenVINO
+# VisionGuard: My Google Summer of Code 2024 Experience with OpenVINO

-As the sun sets on my 16-week journey with Google Summer of Code (GSoC) 2024, I'm thrilled to share the fruits of my labor: VisionGuard, an innovative desktop application designed to combat eye strain and promote healthier computing habits.
-This project, developed under the mentorship of the [OpenVINO Toolkit](https://github.com/openvinotoolkit) team, represents a significant step forward in leveraging advanced computer vision technology for personal well-being.
+As I wrap up my 16-week journey with Google Summer of Code (GSoC) 2024, I'm excited to present *VisionGuard*—a desktop application designed to help reduce eye strain and promote healthier screen usage.
+Developed in collaboration with the [OpenVINO Toolkit](https://github.com/openvinotoolkit) team, VisionGuard represents a personal and technical milestone for me, as it brings advanced computer vision to a very practical, everyday problem.

+## The Beginning: My Path to GSoC

+I’m Inbasekaran Perumal, a recent graduate from the National Institute of Technology, Surathkal, Karnataka (class of 2024), where I completed my undergraduate education specializing in Electronics & Communication Engineering.
+My interest in how hardware and software work together has always driven me, especially when it comes to integrating AI and machine learning into real-world applications.
+I’ve always been fascinated by technologies like computer vision and image processing, which made OpenVINO an ideal open-source project for me.

+My first proper techinical introduction to OpenVINO came during a talk led by Intel experts, hosted by one of my professors Prof.[Sumam David](https://sumam.nitk.ac.in).
+This hands-on experience in executing neural network inference on Intel FPGAs sparked my interest.
+From that moment, I knew I wanted to contribute to OpenVINO and gain a deeper understanding of how it works while applying my skills to meaningful projects.

+I had heard about Google Summer of Code during my freshmen year at university, particularly through seniors who actively participated in open-source programs like GSoC.
+Initially, the idea of contributing to a global open-source project seemed daunting.
+I questioned whether I had the skills or experience to be part of such a prestigious initiative.
+However, but with encouragement from my professors, Prof. [Mohit P. Tahiliani](https://cse.nitk.ac.in/faculty/mohit-p-tahiliani) and Prof.[Ramesh Kini](https://ece.nitk.ac.in/faculty/ramesh-kini-m) and the motivation from seniors who had successfully participated in GSoC, I decided to take the leap.

+Contributing to C++-based open-source projects can be intimidating at first, especially for beginners.
+I hope to write a detailed guide someday to help others get started in this area.

+## The Vision Behind VisionGuard

+The concept for *VisionGuard* is close to my heart.
+Like many of us, I experienced the negative effects of long hours spent in front of screens—strained eyes, disrupted sleep, and overall discomfort, particularly during the remote semesters of the COVID era.
+VisionGuard is designed to monitor your screen time and encourage healthier habits by using your computer’s webcam to track your gaze.

+The tool operates locally to ensure privacy, with the added benefit of leveraging Neural Processing Units (NPUs) for efficient AI inference, balancing performance with data security.

 ## Project Overview